Burden (2018 film)

 Burden is a 2018 American drama film, inspired by true events.
-The film was produced by Robbie Brenner and Bill Kenright, and was written and directed by Andrew Heckler.
+The film was produced by Robbie Brenner and Bill Kenwright, and was written and directed by Andrew Heckler.
 The film stars Garrett Hedlund, Forest Whitaker, Andrea Riseborough, Tom Wilkinson, Tess Harper, and Usher.
 The film premiered at the 2018 Sundance Film Festival and won the U.S. Dramatic Audience Award.

 Plot

-The film follows Mike Burden (Garrett Hedlund), an orphan raised within the Ku Klux Klan who attempts to break away when the woman (Andrea Riseborough) he falls in love with urges him to leave for a better life together.
+The film follows Mike Burden, an orphan raised within the Ku Klux Klan in the town of Laurens, South Carolina.
+During the opening of the infamous Redneck Shop, Mike falls in love with a woman who urges him to leave so they can have a better life together.
 The Klan seeks Mike out for vengeance.
-A black Baptist church congregation, led by Reverend Kennedy (Forest Whitaker), agrees to protect Mike, his girlfriend and her son.
+A black Baptist church congregation, led by Reverend Kennedy, agrees to protect Mike, his girlfriend and her son.